dax8it/atjiujitsu04/src/pages/blog/2019-06-11-at-jiu-jitsu-nyc-summer-camp.md

 **(Limited Spots Available!!!)**

-You say goodbye and I say hello.
-This is the way the world goes around and around.
-ANd it will not stop for you and I, so we need to build a spaceship to leave this place.
-In hopes to finding a shooting star that we can ride along the Milky Way.

 - - -

 ### TUESDAY

 * **8:30 am - 9:00 am:** Arrival
 * **9:00 am - 10:00 am:** Jiu-jitsu All Ages